metaphori/template-latex-thesis/README.md

 #### Student responsibility vs. (co-)supervisor responsibilities

 - The student is responsible for
     - the content of the thesis and its final quality
+    - ensuring bureaucratic stuff is carried out by the deadlines
 - The (co-)supervisor is responsible for
     - providing *guidance* and *support*
 - Note: your thesis is **yours**.